narwhalacademy/zebra-crossing/README.md

 We recommend either going through the recommendations below with your trusted friend or handing the recommendations over to them.

+##### Notify people who might be impacted

+Another way to be less alone is to reach out to people who:

+1. Are close to you and will want to know because they care about you (friends and family).
+2. Might be second-hand impacted by the situation (colleagues, people in your professional or personal networks).

+These people won’t necessarily be your “trusted friend,” but they might be able to help with other things on the side.

+If the situation escalates:

+- Get ahead of any future trouble by making talking points together so that they know how to respond if internet strangers or the press contacts them.
+- Find and notify someone in your community nearby with crisis experience for protection and support.

 ##### Connect with communities

 - **Reach out to online (and offline) communities you’re an active member of and ask for help.** See PEN America’s article on article on [Deploying Your Supportive Cyber Communities](https://onlineharassmentfieldmanual.pen.org/deploying-supportive-cyber-communities/).